-The combination of a customized pop-up and personalized settings offer new opportunities for online marketers.
+The combination of customized pop-up and personalized settings offer new opportunities for online marketers.
 Continue reading to learn more.

 The Key Advantages of Pop-ups